keyko-io/celo-monitoring/README.md

 ## Architecture

-The solution architecture it's based in Keyko Web3 Monitoring Plaform and using the following Open Source components:
+The solution architecture it's based in Keyko Web3 Monitoring Platform and using the following Open Source components:

 - Keyko Web3 Monitoring Agent - Ingestion agent able to connect a network node and ingest all the data related to blocks, events, transactions and public state.
 The agent is configurable via API, allowing to extend the elements to fetch from the network.
 - Celo Monitoring Engine - Small processors in charge of data cleansing, cataloging and transformation facilitating further analysis and visualization.
 Based in Keyko Events Streamer framework.